Politics: The Latest Political News, Polls & Election Results

 advertisement

-Pool / Getty Images
+Drew Angerer / Getty Images, file

 Congress